Comment on page

 The fees in the fixed price model is defined using the Payment plan.
 Here you can setup when a fee is to be invoiced, and when it has been invoiced, a link to the invoice will show in the status column.

-These are the options available to a fixed price model:
+These are the options available for a fixed price model:

 Total fixed price: Type in the total fee agreed for this price model.
 This amount will show up in the invoicing summary, which can be visible to the customer.
 All amounts are excluding VAT.